mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 fief (the family fortune was far from sufficient for her needs).
 No longer Baroness Klavos, she was (once again) Captain Kaashukiin, commanding a Broadsword-class mercenary cruiser purchased from a defunct mercenary outfit.
-Originally the Boomerang, the ship was re- named Retribution by Kaashukiin.
+Originally the Boomerang, the ship was re-named Retribution by Kaashukiin.

 Using old contacts in the Imperial Navy, she arranged to have her ship and crew hired as mercenaries, and began a campaign of raiding along